-- Motion for judgement – Even after the trial has started, the parties can request that the judge make the ruling before the case is sent to the jury.
-Like the summary judgement, this motion is used when there aren’t any facts that are disputed in the case.
-If testimony in the trial has resolved the disputes (at least to reasonable minds), then the motion for judgement will probably be accepted and the judge will rule — if not, the judge will deny the motion.
+- Motion for judgment – Even after the trial has started, the parties can request that the judge decide before the case is sent to the jury.
+Like the summary judgment, this motion is used when there aren’t any disputed facts in the case.
+If testimony in the trial has resolved the disputes (at least to reasonable minds), then the motion for judgment will probably be accepted, and the judge will rule.
+If not, the judge will deny the motion.

-- Motion for judgement notwithstanding verdict – This motion is filed when the case goes to the jury but the jury’s verdict isn’t reasonable.
+- Motion for judgment notwithstanding verdict – This motion is filed when the case goes to the jury, but the jury’s verdict isn’t reasonable.
 (Note: This is rare.)
-In order to file a motion for judgement notwithstanding verdict, your attorney first would have to have filed a motion for judgement after all of the evidence had been heard.
-If the judge denied the motion and sent the case to the jury, and the verdict the jury then came back with is totally unreasonable, the motion for judgement notwithstanding verdict can be filed.
+To file a motion for judgment notwithstanding the verdict, your attorney first would have to have filed a motion for judgment after all of the evidence had been heard.
+If the judge denied the motion and sent the case to the jury, and the jury’s verdict then came back with is totally unreasonable, the motion for judgment notwithstanding the verdict can be filed.
 If the judge agrees, he will rule on the case.

 Before a case can go to trial, discussions take place for settlement out of court.
 This is by far the most frequent resolution for civil lawsuits.
-This is often the stage when mediation takes place.
+This is often the stage when the mediation takes place.
 When you settle, it usually means that each side is giving in on something.
-For example, maybe the defendant will admit to being negligent when he put in an inadequate drainage system for his pond’s overflow pipe after it washed away your driveway, but he may not agree to drain the pond as you are demanding.
-You, on the other hand, may get your driveway rebuilt along with a better drainage system to ensure it doesn’t happen again.
-Your demands for lost wages while you couldn’t get your car out of your driveway to go to work may have to be dropped, or could be a point to negotiate further.
+For example, maybe the defendant will admit to being negligent when he put in an inadequate drainage system for his pond’s overflow pipe after it washed away your driveway.
+Still, he may not agree to drain the pond as you are demanding.
+On the other hand, you may get your driveway rebuilt along with a better drainage system to ensure it doesn’t happen again.
+Your demands for lost wages while you couldn’t get your car out of your driveway to go to work may have to be dropped or could be a point to negotiate further.